paulfoley/Udacity_Nanodegree-Data_Analyst/Ford_GoBike-Analysis/README.md

 ## Python Notebook and Scripts

-* `Bay_Area_Bike_Share-Analysis.ipynb` - Main project file, an IPython Notbook that contains the analysis for the project.
+* `Ford_GoBike-Analysis.ipynb` - Main project file, an IPython Notbook that contains the analysis for the project.

-* `babs_datacheck.py`; `babs_visualizations.py` - Additional scripts for checking data wrangling, reporting of basic statistics, and creation of exploratory bar charts and histograms.
+* `datacheck.py`; `visualizations.py` - Additional scripts for checking data wrangling, reporting of basic statistics, and creation of exploratory bar charts and histograms.

 ### Opening the Jupyter Notebook

-The project `Bay_Area_Bike_Share-Analysis.ipynb` can be read using a Jupyter Notebook.
-There's also an HTML version `Bay_Area_Bike_Share-Analysis.html` included for easier viewability.
+The project `Ford_GoBike-Analysis.ipynb` can be read using a Jupyter Notebook.
+There's also an HTML version `Ford_GoBike-Analysis.html` included for easier viewability.

 * Open your Command Prompt (PC) or terminal (Mac or Linux).
 * On a PC click the Start button and search for "Command Prompt".